Blog

 Hooray for Flows!

 Congratulations!
 Now you have context rich data on your VPN users!
-If you’d like to give Scrutinizer or even our Replicator a try, hop over to our download page.
+If you’d like to give Scrutinizer or even our Replicator a try, hop over to our get in touch page.
 You can also reach out if you need help getting the configuration set for your Cisco AnyConnect clients.